California may add wine, liquor bottles to recycling program

 SACRAMENTO, Calif.
-(AP) — California would add wine and distilled spirits containers to its struggling recycling program, while giving beverage dealers another option to collect empty bottles and cans, under a measure advancing Wednesday.
+(AP) — California would add wine and distilled spirits containers to its struggling recycling program, while giving beverage dealers another option to collect empty bottles and cans, under a measure lawmakers approved Wednesday.
 But critics say the bill would also give hundreds of millions of dollars to corporations they say don’t need the incentives.

 It’s “a huge opportunity” to divert hundreds of additional tons of waste from landfills, said Democratic Assemblyman Phil Ting, who carried the bill in the Assembly.
 “This bill will be a huge leap.”